 6 1 fan 6 healthy

 This function first splits the original response column by the separator, strips out additional whitespaces (i.e., two or more spaces become one between tokens), and trims whitespace characters before and after the token(s).
 The position column is added to denote the order of responses for each participant, and the unique identifier for each participant is repeated for each of their answers.
-The last component of this function is that all between-subjects’ columns will be added back into the restructured dataframe, as long as they have a one-to-one match with the participant identifier.
+The last component of this function is that all between-subject columns will be added back into the restructured dataframe, provided they have a one-to-one match with the participant identifier.
 In this example, the Disease.Condition variable is included because each participant was only assigned into one of the groups.
 If there are multiple trials or conditions for free responses, they should be separated into different data frames and this process repeated for each trial-answer key pairing.

 The answer key is structured as a dataframe with one column of information (shown below).
 However, the answer key can also be imported by simply typing the answers as a single vector using the concatenate function c().